 With 2019 coming to an end, the 2010s will soon be done and over with as well.
 In the spirit of the end of the decade, we will be catching up on our top 10 lists for each year of the 2010s, starting with… well, 2010.
-We’ll have a brand new top 10 list from the decade every Tuesday leading up to December 31.

 The 2000s spawned many original IPs with blooming ideas that captivated players and built audiences for many game developers.
 2010 seemed to be a great year for those original IPs to receive some even better sequels.
 On this list, we only have three original IPs, including our honorable mentions.
 The years leading up to 2010 proved to be inspirational for developers as they clearly listened to audiences and created follow-up games worthy of history.